How to forcibly remove ANY folder in Windows OS

 Depending on how much files are contained in this folder, this will take up to hours to finish.

-After that, some or all folders inside may still exists, but now you should be able to delete them directly from the explorer.
 In may case Windows asked a few times if deletion of a protected file should proceed, which I marked as for all and confirmed.

 But now it worked, and some time later I got rid of that data waste.